Logulokesh/KinAI-Ecosystem/README.md

 ---

-🔒 **Privacy-First:** All biometric processing remains local with medical-grade encryption.
+🔐 Privacy-First: 🖥️ Biometric data is processed locally and protected with 🧬 medical-grade encryption.

 ---